 - In September we hold a Learning@Chauncy Evening where students invite their parents and former primary school staff into school to sample lessons.

 - In October we take year 7 to France for 3 nights to get to know each other, to develop their foreign languages skills, raise their cultural awareness and have lots of fun!

-If you would like any further information please contact Belinda Martin, the Primary Liaison Coordinator.
+If you would like any further information please contact Claire Matthews, the Primary Liaison Coordinator.